noxcoin-project/noxcoin/README.md

 The Noxcoin research community is available on IRC in [#noxcoin-research-lab on Libera](https://web.libera.chat/#noxcoin-research-lab), which is also accessible via Matrix.

 ## Announcements

-- You can subscribe to an [announcement listserv](https://lists.noxcoin.org) to get critical announcements from the Noxcoin core team.
-The announcement list can be very helpful for knowing when software updates are needed.

 ## Translations
 The CLI wallet is available in different languages.
 If you want to help translate it, see our self-hosted localization platform, Weblate, on [translate.noxcoin.org]( https://translate.noxcoin.org/projects/noxcoin/cli-wallet/).
 Every translation *must* be uploaded on the platform, pull requests directly editing the code in this repository will be closed.
 If you need help with Weblate, you can find a guide with screenshots [here](https://github.com/noxcoin-ecosystem/noxcoin-translations/blob/master/weblate.md).